miyako/4d-tips-subtable-migration/README.md

 Prior to v12, it was necessary to first remove the special link, which will make the legacy commands unusable, then create a new regular link, presumably with automatic relations, then add RELATE MANY to compensate for the loss of subtables.
 The advantage of v12 is that thanks to the new command Get subrecord key, it is possible to write code that works before and after the special link is removed, with or without a regular relation to replace it.

-'''Note''': Get subrecord key is the only command that lets one read the private content of a field that is defined as a subtable relation link in a converted database.
+***Note***: Get subrecord key is the only command that lets one read the private content of a field that is defined as a subtable relation link in a converted database.
 If the specified field is not a subtable relation link, it simply returns the long integer value of that field.
 Once a subtable relation link is removed, there is nothing to distinguish it from a standard long integer field.

-'''Step 2 - Replace record navigation codes for the parent table'''
+***Step 2 - Replace record navigation codes for the parent table***

 LOAD RECORD, the command used in the object method mentioned earlier, is not the only command that implicitly loads all subrecords for that parent record.
 Navigation commands such as FIRST RECORD, NEXT RECORD, etc. also have an effect on the subselectionsubselection.
 Since we are planning to abandon the use of legacy subtable commands, it is now necessary to manage the related selection explicitly.